ErasmusMC-Bioinformatics/AMR-Galaxy-workflows/docs/index.md

 2. Copy the URL of the workflow from the table above (or download the file to your computer)
 3. Follow the [instructions to import the workflow into Galaxy](https://training.galaxyproject.org/training-material/faqs/galaxy/workflows_import.html)

-### 2. Uplaoding your data into Galaxy

-1. Upload your data to Galaxy

 ### 2. Running the workflow